-BAPS Shri Swaminarayan Mandir, London joined hundreds of millions of supporters in thousands of cities, towns and communities in a record 150 countries in observing Earth Hour 2012 on Saturday 31 March.
+BAPS Shri Swaminarayan Mandir, London joined millions of supporters in 7,000 cities, towns and municipalities across more than 150 countries and territories around the world to observe Earth Hour 2013 on Saturday 23 March.

-Buildings small and large across the continents switched off their non-essential lights for one hour at precisely 8.30pm local time.
-Some of these included the Eiffel Tower in Paris, the Empire State Building in New York City, the Burj Khalifa in Dubai, the Leaning Tower of Pisa, The Sydney Harbour Bridge and Opera House, the Great Wall of China, the Bird’s Nest (Olympic Stadium) in Beijing, the Tokyo Tower, Taipei 101, India Gate and, for the first time, the International Space Station.
+Iconic buildings small and large across the continents switched off their non-essential lights for one hour at precisely 8.30pm local time.
+Some of these included the Eiffel Tower in Paris, the Gateway of India in Mumbai, the Burj Khalifa in Dubai, Table Mountain in Cape Town, and Times Square in New York.

-The ‘Neasden Temple’ also joined other places of worship in London and throughout the world to support the WWF’s aim to mobilise one billion people across the world to switch off their lights to raise awareness about climate change and “join together in celebration and contemplation of the one thing we all have in common – our planet.”
+The ‘Neasden Temple’ also joined other places of worship in London and elsewhere in the world to support the WWF’s aim to mobilise one billion people globally and “build momentum and motivation for the next person”.
+By switching off lights, the hope is to raise awareness about climate change and make a “collective impact, beyond the hour.”

 About Earth Hour